Digital-Preservation-Finland/file-scraper/README.rst

         * Hash of related abstract Schematron files: ``extra_hash=<hash>`` - ``None`` by default.
 The compiled XSLT files created from Schematron are cached, but if there exist abstract Schematron patterns in separate files, the hash of those files must be calculated and given to make sure that the cache is updated properly.
 If ``None`` then it is assumed that abstract patterns do not exists or those are up to date.
-        * See forcing character encoding below.
+        * See giving the character encoding below.

-    * Force the scraping of a file as a specific type:
+    * Give a specifice type for scraping of a file:

         * MIME type: ``mimetype=<mimetype>``.
 If MIME type is given, the file is scraped as this MIME type and the normal MIME type detection result is ignored.
 This makes it possible to e.g. scrape a file containing HTML as a plaintext file and thus not produce errors for problems like invalid HTML tags, which one might want to preserve as-is.
         * Version: ``version=<version>``.
 If both MIME type and version are given, the normal version detection results are also ignored, and the user-supplied version is used and reported instead.
 Providing a version without MIME type has no effect.